KevinBollengier/AIChallenge/README.md

 Intelligence agencies use this data to search for criminals, terrorism suspects, ...
 Marketeers use it for building marketing strategies.

-Instead of using it ofr profitability, it could be used for something directly impacting the life of a human being, namely monitoring cyber bullying and identifying people with mental issues.
+Instead of using it for profitability, it could be used for something directly impacting the life of a human being, namely monitoring cyber bullying and identifying people with mental issues.

 ### Why use Artificial Intelligence for this?